aspose-total/Aspose.Total-Products/total/en/android-java/conversion/odt-to-excel/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert ODT to EXCEL in Android Applications or Online App" h2="Export ODT to EXCEL in Android via Java without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-By using [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) you can integrate ODT to EXCEL conversion feature inside your android applications.
-Firstly, you can convert ODT to HTML by using feature-rich, document manipulation and conversion API [Aspose.Words for Android via Java](https://products.aspose.com/words/android-java/).
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/android-java/), you can convert HTML to EXCEL.
+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables developers to integrate document manipulation and conversion features into their Android applications.
+With this suite, you can easily convert ODT to EXCEL files.
+The process involves two steps.
+Firstly, you can use Aspose.Words for Android via Java to convert ODT to HTML.
+This feature-rich API provides a wide range of document manipulation capabilities, such as document creation, manipulation, conversion, and rendering.
+After that, you can use Aspose.Cells for Java to convert HTML to EXCEL.
+This API provides a comprehensive set of features for working with Excel spreadsheets, such as creating, editing, and converting spreadsheets.
+With Aspose.Total for Android via Java, you can quickly and easily convert ODT to EXCEL files in your Android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}